JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-native-artifacts.md

 </tabs>

 The argument sets a name prefix, which is the default name for the binary file.
-For example, for Windows the code produces the files `mylib.exe`.
+For example, for Windows the code produces the files `mylib.dll`.

 ## Build binaries for several modules

 If your project has multiple Kotlin modules, and you need to access them from your iOS app, you'll encounter an issue − the usage of several Kotlin/Native modules in Swift is limited.

-With Kotlin artifact DSL, you can export the project along with all its dependencies into a single Gradle module and connect it to Swift.
+With Kotlin artifact DSL, you can export multiple Kotlin modules into a single artifact.

 The `kotlinArtifacts` element is the top-level block for artifact configuration in the Gradle build script.
 Inside it, you can write the following blocks: